 What is the difference between rape and sexual assault?

 Rape is often used as a generic term for unwanted sexual acts.
-However, historically its common-law definition required the sexual act to be intercourse, the rapist to be a man, and the victim to be a woman, other than his wife.
+However, historically its common-law definition required the sexual act to be intercourse, the rapist to be a man, and the victim to be a woman other than his wife.
 Furthermore, the act had to be committed as a result of force or the threat of force.
-Common-law rules often required the rape to be corroborated by independent witnesses to negate the offender's defense of consent.
+Common-law rules often require the rape to be corroborated by independent witnesses to negate the offender's defense of consent.

 However, most sexual assault statutes cover intercourse as well as other sexual acts and apply to homosexuals as well as heterosexuals.
 Generally, husbands can be charged with sexual assault of their wives, although they may receive a lighter sentence than non-marital sexual assault.
-Lesser offenses, such as unwanted touching or lascivious acts may be included in the definition of sexual assault.
+Lesser offenses, such as unwanted touching or lascivious acts, may be included in the definition of sexual assault.

 Learn More: Criminal Law

-Only the major felonies, such as treason, rape, larceny, battery, kidnapping, murder, and arson were prosecuted and the only sentence was death.
+Only the major felonies, such as treason, rape, larceny, battery, kidnapping, murder, and arson, were prosecuted, and the only sentence was death.
 Today, criminal law is a vast and complex body of statutes, rules, and judicial decisions that touch nearly every aspect of our lives.
 State, federal, and municipal criminal codes have divided the old common-law felonies into many separate crimes and now provide an array of sentencing options.
-In addition, new crimes have been defined addressing drugs, automobiles, businesses, organized crime, computers and other modern situations.
+In addition, new crimes have been defined, addressing drugs, automobiles, businesses, organized crime, computers, and other modern situations.

 A crime must be clearly defined in order to pass scrutiny under the federal Constitution, which prohibits the government from taking a person's life, liberty, or property without due process of law.
 A vague description of the crime or a lack of specific elements or intent needed for committing the crime leaves a person without knowledge of exactly what is prohibited.

 In order to be a crime, the prohibited conduct must include both a “mens rea” or intent and an “actus reus” or bad act.
-Accidentally hitting somebody when you draw back the baseball bat to swing at a ball is not a crime because it lacks required intent.
+Accidentally hitting somebody when you draw back the baseball bat to swing at a ball is not a crime because it lacks the required intent.
 Wishing someone would drop dead is not a crime because it lacks the bad act.
 Examples of crimes and topics of interest in criminal law include:

 Grand jury proceedings are a method used by prosecutors to bring criminal charges against a criminal suspect.
 A prosecutor will often convene a grand jury when investigating complicated criminal matters.

-Juvenile crimes are typically called delinquent acts and handled in the juvenile court system.
+Juvenile crimes are typically called delinquent acts and are handled in the juvenile court system.
 The major purpose of the juvenile system is to rehabilitate the offender, and many sentences require counseling or other family intervention.
 Juvenile court jurisdiction typically ends when a person turns eighteen.

-Parole and probation are used in the sentencing phase of the criminal-justice system.
+Parole and probation are used in the sentencing phase of the criminal justice system.
 Parole refers to the condition of supervised release that occurs after an offender has spent time in prison.
 Probation is a sentence imposed instead of prison and is usually subject to terms and conditions designed to make the offender a law-abiding citizen.

 Prosecution refers to the government's case against the lawbreaker.
 A prosecutor – the lawyer presenting the government's case – has complete discretion to decide whether to bring a charge against an alleged offender and must prove all charges beyond a reasonable doubt.